seyahdoo/portfolio/README.md

 ## How to test locally
 - install choco
 - install hugo extended
-- run "hugo server" on repo root
+- run "hugo serve" on repo root